 Cortisol and melatonin are hormones in the body that both affect and are affected by the circadian rhythm.
 All living things on earth from plants to animals to humans have a 24-hour cycle called the circadian rhythm.
 It is dictated by external factors such as sunlight, “blue” light, diet, exercise, lifestyle, etc. The hypothalamus gland, which is often referred to as the “master clock” also plays a role in this 24-hour cycle since it regulates things such as behavior, body temperature, sleep, and hormone levels.

 To get a clearer understanding of how melatonin and cortisol affect sleep, we can look at our ancestors’ behavior and lifestyle.
 They went to bed early when it got dark, and got up at dawn when the sun rose.
-Things which produce blue light (and interfere with melatonin production) such as smart phones and televisions didn’t exist for them.
+Things that produce blue light (and interfere with melatonin production) such as smartphones and televisions didn’t exist for them.

 Cortisol (which is a stress hormone, and also responsible for the fight/flight response), should be at its highest in the morning hours and gradually wane throughout the day, falling to its lowest levels at dark.
 Melatonin, which is the sleep hormone, is the opposite, and levels should peak in the evening so that you can sleep.